Delphinium tricorne

 Habitat & Range

-Grows in rich moist woods, thickets, river bluffs and calcareous slopes.
+Locally abundant in rich moist woods, thickets, river bluffs and calcareous slopes.
+Prefers dappled sunlight or part shade and rich, well-drained soil with high organic matter.

 Mostly found in the southwest and southcentral parts of the state.